moj-analytical-services/user-guidance/source/documentation/tools.md

 but because we are using the Open Source version of R Studio, there is only a single conda environment available.
 This means having to be careful to make sure packages don't pollute your environment from another project.
 The following commands can be used to manage your environments.

-#### Reset your _Environment_ to default
+#### Reset your conda environment to default

-This is recommended to run before starting a new project.
-This will ensure that no unused dependencies are exported when you export an `environment.yml` for this project.
+This will delete packages that you have installed in your `rstudio` conda environment, leaving only the base packages:

 ```bash
 conda env export -n base| grep -v "^prefix: " > /tmp/base.yml && conda env update --prune -n rstudio -f /tmp/base.yml && rm /tmp/base.yml
 ```

+It is recommended to do this before starting a new project, to ensure that no unused dependencies are exported when you export an `environment.yml` for this project.

-#### Hard reset of your environment
+#### Hard reset of your conda environment

-If you have tried [Reset your environment to default](#reset-your-environment-to-default) and are still having problems, try this hard reset:
+This will completely delete your `rstudio` conda environment, and recreate it with the base packages:

 1. Deleting all the files in the environment.
 For example, to clear the `rstudio` conda environment (which is the default one):